What is knee pain and why does it occur?

 - Tendons: Connect muscles to bones

-- Joint capsule: surrounds the joint and produces synovial fluid
+- Joint capsule: Encloses the joint and produces synovial fluid

 The knee joint is a so-called hinge joint with additional rotational mobility.
-With every step, it bears three to four times our body weight—even eight times that when jogging.
-This enormous strain explains why knee pain is so common and why targeted care is so important.
+With every step, it bears 3 to 4 times our body weight – and even 8 times when jogging.
+This enormous load explains why knee pain is so common and why targeted care is so important.

 "In my many years of working with herbal remedies, I've learned that the knee is like a finely tuned clockwork.
-If one component is out of balance, we feel it immediately.
-That's why at H4H Naturals, we focus on holistic approaches that support all structures of the knee joint."
+If one component gets out of balance, we feel it immediately.
+That's why at H4H Naturals, we rely on holistic approaches that support all structures of the knee joint."

-Knee pain can have a variety of causes.
-Proper identification is key to successful treatment.
-Based on our experience in developing natural pain relief, the causes can be divided into four main categories:
+Knee pain can have various causes.
+Correct identification is key to successful treatment.
+From our experience in developing natural pain relief, causes can be divided into four main categories:

-Acute injuries usually result from sudden, unusual stress or accidents.
+Acute injuries usually result from sudden, unusual stresses or accidents.
 Typical injuries include:

-- Meniscus tear: Common during rotational movements under load
+- Meniscus tear: Common with rotational movements under load

 - Cruciate ligament rupture: Often in contact or jumping sports

-- Cartilage damage: Due to direct impacts or overstretching
+- Cartilage damage: Due to direct impact or overstretching

 - Bruises: After falls or collisions

-In the case of acute injuries, quick action is important: the PECH rule (rest, ice, compression, elevation) can prevent worsening and support the healing process.
+In cases of acute injuries, quick action is important: the R.I.C.E. rule (Rest, Ice, Compression, Elevation) can prevent worse damage and support the healing process.

-Inflammation in the knee joint can have various triggers and often manifests itself through swelling, redness and overheating:
+Inflammation in the knee joint can have various triggers and often manifests as swelling, redness, and overheating:

-Natural anti-inflammatory agents such as hemp extracts, arnica, or frankincense often show remarkable success in this regard.
+Here, natural anti-inflammatory agents such as hemp extracts, arnica, or frankincense often show remarkable success.
 In our formulations, we combine these traditional medicinal plants with modern extraction methods for maximum bioavailability.

 Modern lifestyles often lead to unbalanced loads on the knee joint: